 If you see people wearing blue during the month of March, they may not simply be expressing a color preference.
 They may be participating in Colon Cancer Awareness Month.
-Started in 2000 by President Clinton, the annual event is designed to promote colon cancer screening, which saves lives.
+Started in 2000, the annual event is designed to promote colon cancer screening, which has been shown to scientifically save lives.

 Colon cancer is one of the most preventable cancers in the country, but only if caught early enough for treatment.
 Make an appointment with NYC Gastroenterologist Dr. Shawn Khodadadian to take advantage of the myriad of tests available.
 The procedures to prevent colon cancer also detect rectal cancer, so the tests are a win-win.

 At Risk for Colon Cancer?

 Not everyone is at risk for colorectal cancer.
 If you fall into one of the high-risk categories, make sure you get regular colon cancer screenings, watch your diet and get plenty of exercise.
 To find out if you are at risk, ask yourself these questions:

 - Are you over the age of 45?

 - Have you suffered from inflammatory bowel disease at any age?

 - Do you have a family history of colon cancer or polyps?

 Colon cancer forms within the part of the gastrointestinal tract known as the large intestine, in particular in the cells that release fluids and mucus.
 It’s the third most commonly diagnosed cancer in the U.S. According to the Siteman Cancer Center, up to 75 percent of all colon cancer cases can be prevented.

 If you are at risk, follow the direction of your doctor and have a screening.
 Your Gastroenterologist can remove polyps during the screening process.
 Polyps are the precursors to colon cancer.
 The most common testing includes: